EME basics

 This basic EME station can QSO via the Moon under normal conditions with a similarly equipped distant station.
 The specification of the station shown is: 4x14 element Yagis, a low noise amplifier and 500 Watts of RF power at the array.

-This basic EME station comprises 4×14 element Yagis, a low noise amplifier at the array, and 500W RF power at the array.
+My basic EME station comprises 4×14 element Yagis, a low noise amplifier at the array, and 500W RF power at the array.
 Anything lesser and the distant station must contribute more (power and gain).
 With this basic EME station at each end of the link, both operators will realise signal strengths of around -22dB using the Q65-60B digital mode.

 Basic EME stations can be dimensioned for 144MHz and 1296MHz by calculating the path budget in each case.

 This page has been a quick overview.
-Sadly, there’s a lot of myth online in ham web sites and a lot of biased opinion.
+Sadly, there are a lot of inaccuracies online in ham web sites and a lot of biased opinion.
 The result is that it’s difficult to understand why bouncing signals off the moon works, and hence how to best configure a station.
 When I asked about the path budget on one Facebook forum, well-meaning hams there advised that I should ‘not over think it – just assemble some kit and try it’.
 But it’s expensive and time consuming and something that most people will want some certainty in before getting started.